crystal-lang/crystal/_gitbook/guides/concurrency.md

 ### Unbuffered channels

 The above examples use unbuffered channels: when sending a value, if a fiber is waiting on that channel then execution continues on that fiber.

+With a buffered channel, invoking `send` won't switch to another fiber unless the buffer is full:

 ```crystal
 # A buffered channel of capacity 2